opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 OGSP is committed to democratizing access to advanced growing technology through:

-- **Accessibility Considerations**: Ensuring specifications can be implemented at various resource levels
+- **Accessibility Considerations**: Ensuring specifications can be implemented at various resource levels, with particular attention to the needs of small farmers and community growers
-- **Tiered Implementation Levels**: Defining implementation levels from basic to advanced
+- **Tiered Implementation Levels**: Defining implementation levels from basic to advanced, with valuable functionality available even at the most basic level
-- **Educational Outreach**: Programs to build capacity in underserved communities
+- **Educational Outreach**: Programs to build capacity in underserved communities, including partnerships with agricultural extension services and community organizations
-- **Open Source Tools**: Free and open source tools for implementation and testing
+- **Open Source Tools**: Free and open source tools for implementation and testing, with emphasis on tools that run on affordable, widely available hardware
-- **Multilingual Resources**: Documentation and resources in multiple languages
+- **Multilingual Resources**: Documentation and resources in multiple languages, prioritizing languages spoken in regions with high concentrations of small-scale agriculture
-- **Appropriate Technology Approaches**: Adaptations for diverse environmental and resource contexts
+- **Appropriate Technology Approaches**: Adaptations for diverse environmental and resource contexts, ensuring solutions are appropriate to local conditions
+- **Low-Cost Reference Implementations**: Developing and documenting implementations that can be built with minimal investment
+- **Community Support Networks**: Facilitating peer-to-peer support systems where experienced users can help newcomers
+- **Technology Transfer Programs**: Structured programs to bring OGSP technology to small farming communities
+- **Participatory Design**: Including small farmers and community growers in the design process to ensure solutions meet their actual needs

 The democratization strategy ensures that OGSP benefits are accessible to diverse communities worldwide, not just well-resourced commercial operations.
+It recognizes that technical accessibility must be paired with economic accessibility and community support to achieve true democratization.

 ## 4. Ecosystem Vision